 http://ldolphin.org/Father.html

-This online encyclopedia of Biblical Christianity presents an article on God the Father, including his fatherhood as the beginning of all things and his inherent fatherhood, as well as a discussion of his role in eternal life, sons to the Father, and worshipping to the glory of God the Father.
-The wiki-type format permits others to edit or add to the article. - Theopedia: God the Father
+The online encyclopedia of Biblical Christianity presents an article on God the Father, including a discussion of his fatherhood at the beginning of all things and his inherent fatherhood, as well as his role in eternal life, sons to the Father, and worshipping the glory of God the Father.
+Scriptural references are given, along with links to other pages on related topics.
+The wiki format allows others to add to the text.

 http://www.theopedia.com/God_the_Father